The Purpose Of This Microphone Forum?

 April 20, 2004

-Because you contribute to a larger, permanent, intelligent body of work here, I edit the majority of posts, on an almost daily basis.
-On occasion, I may even delete whole posts, and, rarely, whole threads.
+Because you contribute to a larger, permanent, body of work here- quite different from a casual e-mail chat, I edit the majority of posts, on an almost daily basis.
+On occasion, I may even delete whole posts, and, though rarely, whole threads.

-Some of the reasons why I edit your contributions: points that are not made clearly, repetition, long-winded, super-detailed explanations, chatting off-subject, and bad spelling, grammar and syntax
+Some of the reasons why I edit your contributions: Points that are not made clearly, repetition, long-winded, super-detailed explanations, chatting off-subject, and bad spelling, grammar and syntax.
+PLEASE: NO IM AND TEXTING LANGUAGE HERE!
+Use the grammar and spelling you learned in school!

 Unlike the hands-off policies seen on many blogs or forums, please do not expect that every word you write here will end up on the forum.
-Here, contributions are handled as they would in a newspaper of magazine: the editor's discretion comes before final publication.
+Here it's handled more like at a newspaper of magazine: The editor is the final step before publication.

-The high level of writing you encounter here is rarely found on other Internet user fora (check around!), and has gotten us accolades from the competition, despite the fact that the volume of posts here is comparatively small.
+I feel responsible that the generally superb content of contributions is matched by an appropriate style, to form a credible unit.
+That level of writing is rarely found on any Internet user forum (check around!), and has gotten us accolades from the competition, despite the fact that the volume of posts here is comparatively small.

 If you ever feel that I cut into the meat of what you were trying to express, please PM me.
 I will always consider your criticism, and will make it right for you, if I can.